Health and Wellness

 Resources to Help Educate Participants on the Benefits of Farmers' Markets

 Farmers' markets are an integral part of communities, their food systems, economies, and social networks.
 Markets offer a place to connect with neighbors, meet local farmers, support local businesses, and provide nutritious food to neighborhoods and families in need.
+They also provide an excellent opportunity to involve children in the selection and preparation of healthy, nutritious meals.

 There are many valuable resources to help WIC staff encourage and support participants when shopping at farmers' markets such as: